Why steel and aluminum tariffs matter to the U.S. economy

 Both metals are crucial raw material for autos, airplanes and appliances made in the United States.
 The construction, oil and utility industries use them for beams, pipelines and wires, as well as cans for food and drinks.

-Imports make up about a third of the 100 million tons of steel used by American businesses every year, and more than 90% of the 5.5 million tons of aluminum used here.
+Imports make up about a third of the 100 million tons of steel used by American businesses every year, the Commerce Department says.
+More than 60% of the overall supply of aluminum comes from imports, according to the Aluminum Association, citing 2017 data.
 For years, imports have caused trouble, and led to plant closings, for the U.S. steel and aluminum industries.

 It's not clear how much imports will fall if Trump follows through with the tariffs.
 It's also not clear whether American steel mills and aluminum smelters can increase production enough to match the overseas supply that would be lost.

-Note: Correction: An earlier version of this article incorrectly stated the amount of aluminum used in the United States that is imported.